Lucy Randolph Mason papers, 1912-1954

 Acquisition information:

-The Lucy Randolph Mason papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift in 1948 and 1954.
+The Lucy Randolph Mason papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gifts from Lucy Randolph Mason and George S. Mitchell from 1953-1954.
+Originally acquired as part of Duke University Library's Labor Archives.

 Processing information: